The Weight…lightweight, ultra-lightweight and too much weight

 - Leaving out important stuff

 However, the experts didn’t arrive at their chosen weight class overnight.
-Some worked at it for years, investments in lightweight gear, tossed things out you and I might consider essentials, and it’s very likely such a person has a high tolerance for things that would make the average human squeal like a pig.
+Some worked at it for years, made investments in lightweight gear, tossed things out you and I might consider essentials.
+It’s also very likely such a person has a high tolerance for things that would make the average human squeal like a pig.
 Ulta-lightweight is where, after careful consideration and testing, many of them arrived.
 Don’t arrive there before you know what it’s all about.

-Ultra-light hiking can sometimes be described as somewhat of an enthusiasm, bordering on obsession.
+Ultra-light hiking can sometimes be described as an enthusiasm, bordering on obsession.
 Be aware of several things before you go this route:

 - Most ultra-light hikers took a LONG time to get where they got